andrepolischuk/andrepolischuk.github.io/notes/code-without-comments.md

 _August 25, 2017_

+Let’s explain yourself in code without a bunch of comments.
+And that’s why.

 Ideally code should be neat, clean and odorless.
 But in real world we everyday work with a mass of ugly and smelly commented code.